 During the regulated seasons, Wild turkey may only be hunted as specified with a 20 gauge or larger shotgun, smooth bore muzzleloader of 20 gauge or larger, or with bow and arrow.
-Shot sizes in all firearms shall be restricted to #4, 5, 6, 7, or 7 1⁄2.
+Shot sizes in all firearms shall be restricted to #4, 5, 6, 7, or 7 1/2.
 A shotgun used to hunt wild turkey shall not be capable of holding more than three shells and have its magazine plugged with a one-piece filler, incapable of removal without disassembling the gun, so its total capacity does not exceed three shells.
-Bow and arrow as used in this regulation section means a long, recurved or compound bow with a minimum draw weight of 40 pounds.
+Bow and arrow as used in this regulation section means a long, recurved or compound bow with a minimum draw weight of 40 pounds, or crossbow with a minimum draw weight of 125 pounds.
 The arrowhead shall have two or more blades and may not be less than seven-eighths of an inch at the widest point.